marcs-sus/sysmenu/README.md

 ## Desktop Integration

 sysmenu includes a `.desktop` file that allows you to launch it as a desktop application from your application menu.
+The automated installer handles this for you, but if you installed manually, follow these steps:

 1. Update the `Exec` path in `sysmenu.desktop` to point to the location where you installed the `sysmenu.sh` script.
 For example, if you installed it to `$HOME/.local/bin/sysmenu`, the `Exec` lines should look like this: